-I visited Seville in mid-September which is a great time to visit a Mediterranean country since it’s not very hot during the day.
-It’s the capital city of Andalusia which is located on the south part of Spain.
-You may also hear people calling it Sevilla and its one of the largest cities in Spain.
+Seville is the capital city of Andalusia which is located in the southern part of Spain.
+You may also hear people calling it Sevilla and it’s one of the largest cities in Spain.
 If you have heard of Flamenco then you should know that Seville is the birthplace.
+I visited the city in mid-September which is a great time to visit a Mediterranean country since it’s not very hot during the day.

 I got a direct flight from London with Ryanair which costs around 70 EUROS.
-From the airport you can get the bus (which is the cheapest option) or the taxi which costs 25 EUROS to the city center.
-So here I was, in a new destination, once again for work, with the chance to see a new place, walk around the city.
+From the airport, you can get the bus (which is the cheapest option) or the taxi which costs 25 EUROS to the city center.
+So here I was, in a new destination, once again for work, with the chance to see a new place and walk around the city.

 Things to do

-Seville is a beautiful town to see by foot.
+Seville is a beautiful town to see on foot.
 Walking around in Santa Cruz and its narrow streets you’ll get lost amongst the many small shops and cafes.

 Tapas & Canas

 Cañas y Tapas was set up with the aim of delivering traditional Spanish food, and at the heart of Spanish cuisine are tapas.
 Tapas are little plates of Spanish deliciousness.
 Appetizers, snacks, finger food, canapés – there are plenty of other words we could use to give you a rough idea of what tapas are, but in reality, tapas can be absolutely anything – as long as they are edible and served with a drink.
 What’s better to have tapas and canas = caña (small beer).